In this post, we’ll implement a sample REST API that uses Spring Webflux with Spring Data Cassandra.

 Cassandra Setup with Docker

-To start our Cassandra integration with Spring reactive application, we need to start a Cassandra database.
+To start our Cassandra integration with a Spring reactive application, we need to start a Cassandra database.

-For this, we will use Docker containers.
+For this, we’ll use Docker containers.
 We will create a docker-compose file containing all the instructions to run the Cassandra DB instance in standalone mode.

 version: '3.8'